Served: 3 weeks

 On March 25, 1915 Detective Johnson was making his rounds in the Silver Grove railroad yards about 8 miles upriver from Newport.
 Just before 10 p.m., yard workers heard a couple of gunshots.
 They sounded like railroad torpedoes going off and did not pay much attention to them.
 Soon after, near the foot of the “hump” in Yard 4, Conductor Stannard Mitchell found Detective Johnson on the ground with a gunshot wound to his forehead above his right eye made by a .32 caliber bullet.

 Mitchell and others loaded the detective on a special engine and transported him to Speers Hospital in Dayton, Kentucky.
 Doctors Garrison and Young probed the wound and concurred that he could not live past morning.

-Detective Johnson was survived by his wife, Lyda (McLaughlin) Johnson, who had 6 days earlier turned 20; and two children, Virginia (2½) and Robert L. (1).
+Detective Johnson was survived by his wife, Lyda (McLaughlin) Johnson, who had 6 days earlier turned 20; and children, Virginia Johnson (2½) and Robert L. Johnson (1).
 A private funeral was held on March 29, 1915 at 10 a.m. from Allison’s Mortuary Chapel on Pike Street in Covington.
 Reverend Thomas Plemmons of the Madison Avenue Baptist Church officiated.
-Detective Johnson was buried on March 29, 1915 in Section 10, Lot 200 of Highland Cemetery.
+Detective Johnson was buried that same day in Highland Cemetery.
 Four months later, on July 16, 1915, his 3rd child was born, Georgiana, in Maysville, Kentucky.

 By March 30, 1915 Kentucky Governor authorized the payment of a reward for the capture of the murder(s).
 Also by the 30th, the investigators were connecting the murder to other murders of C&O Railroad Special Agent Cleveland Kemp in June 2014 and B&O Detective Lieutenant Elijah Boileau in February 2015.
 There were rumors that an organized gang of thieves had a large cache of plunder from railroad car thefts and were shipping the stolen goods to other places via the River.